philkon/InCritApp/README.md

 ### Options
 Here you can change between table and graph mode as well as selecting additional attributes you want to display in the comparison view.

+## Acknowledgements
+I want to thank Roman Bleier working at the Centre for Information Modelling (ZIM) for his input and suggestions while developing InCritApp.

 ## Libraries  Used
 InCritApp uses the following existing libraries: